stephenverderame/sapl/README.md

     ```

 * `is` is the type check operator
-    * It evaluates its left branch and requires a name on it's right branch which is interpreted as a type or *meta-type*\
+    * It evaluates its left branch and requires a name on it's right branch which is interpreted as a type or *meta-type*
     * *meta-types* are not types themselves, but categories of types
     * `<expr> is <name>`
     ```Javascript
-    5 is Some //true
+    5 is some //true, some meta-type
     (10, 23) is tuple_2 // true
     {'key': 'value'} is array //false
     (10, 'Test', [50, 10]) is tuple //true, tuple meta-type